MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 ## Liked Products
-(User Story X)
+(User Story 5.4)
 This brief page display products the user has 'liked', and links to the product detail for each product.

 ![Liked products](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652360791/LovePlants/ReadMe/liked_iyvnvp.jpg)

 ## Add Product (admin)
-(User Story X)
+(User Story 6.2)
 The Add Product page allows site administrators to add a new product on the website.
 It contains a form to submit the details, and allows users to either add the product to the site or save it and return to it later.

 ![Add product](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652361446/LovePlants/ReadMe/addproduct_qdxuue.jpg)

 ## Edit Product (admin)
-(User Story X)
+(User Story 6.1, 6.4, 6.5)
-Admin users can also edit the details of products.
+Admin users can also edit the details of products, or delete the product.
 This page also allows admin users to copy a product and save it as a new item.
 This is useful for products which are similar, for example a variegated species of another plant.

 ![Edit product](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652361446/LovePlants/ReadMe/edit_procut_pidu9x.jpg)

 ## Create Sale (admin)
-(User Story X)
+(User Story 6.3)
 Admin users can put items on sale with this page.
 They can apply a discount to all products or individual products, either by a percentage or a fixed amount.
 They can also remove the sale price on this page, to revert products back to their original prices.

 ![Create sale](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652361446/LovePlants/ReadMe/createsale_qumsqz.jpg)